 What causes traffic congestion?

 There are four types of traffic congestion: environmental, mechanical, human and infrastructure-related.
-Take a deep dive on traffic jams and their causes.

 How much time is wasted on traffic?
 It’s the time spent hitting your brakes, as you wonder why this spot on the freeway always comes to a screeching halt.
 It’s the time spent inching forward, as you crawl along the gridlocked road ahead.
 It’s the time spent sitting, as you frustratingly question how the traffic jam even began.

-Types of Congestion
+Types of congestion

 There are two overall types of traffic congestion, according to the Department of Transportation: recurring and non-recurring.
 The DOT states that about half of traffic congestion is the recurring kind, which happens daily and is due to a lack of capacity on the road — or in other words, there are more vehicles travelling at a given time than can physically fit.
 The other type of congestion, non-recurring, is what the DOT calls “temporary disruptions” in travel, such as bad weather or a vehicle collision.